2026

 11:15 AM

-Moving Federal Permitting Reform Forward – Congressional Engagement Points to Accelerate Transmission, Generation, Storage, and Critical Minerals
+Moving Federal Permitting Reform Forward – Congressional Engagement Points to Accelerated Transmission, Generation, Storage, and Critical Minerals

 12:15 PM